 There are multiple ways you can process a DMCA takedown request.
 But before you do, you should keep a few points in mind.

 - Registering a copyright for your work isn’t necessary for it to be within the ambit of the DMCA.
 However, many experts recommend registering copyrights to pursue stricter legal recourse in case of non-compliance.

 - Check whether your work is covered under the Fair Use section of the DMCA.
 Most content can be used for transformative purposes as long as it is correctly attributed.

-Once all the above points have been resolved, you can file a takedown notice.
+You can file a takedown notice once all the above points have been resolved.
 Here’s how.

 - Many websites have their own DMCA forms to streamline the process.
 If one isn’t available, you must type it out and send it via an acceptable channel.